-It’s important to pack travel clothing that is durable but keep in mind that after you’re on the road for a while everyone gets tired of wearing the same thing over and over.
-Choose items that will not fall apart after a few washes but items with a price tag you are comfortable giving up.
+It’s important to pack travel clothing that’s durable but keep in mind that after you’re on the road for a while, everyone gets tired of wearing the same things over and over.
+Choose items that won’t fall apart after a few washes, but have a low enough price tag that you’re comfortable giving it up.

 Pack light and your back will thank you later.
 Unless you’re going to the desert, you can always buy a few extra things you might need along the way.

-Take a spare plastic bag or ziploc bag.
-You can always find them useful and they won’t take up any space.
+Take a few plastic bags or Ziploc bags.
+You’ll always find them useful and they don’t take up any space.

-Flip-flops are essential for every sun-chasing backpacker or budget traveler especially if you’re hitting the beach; lounging around; or just want to keep your feet clean from grimy hostel showers.
-These flips flops look like cute sandals and are actually wearable on and off the beach.
+Flip-flops are essential for every sun-chasing backpacker or budget traveler, especially if you’re hitting the beach, lounging around, or just want to keep your feet clean from grimy hostel showers.
+These flips flops look like cute sandals and are wearable on and off the beach.

-A headlamp is an essential item in your backpacking checklist that comes in handy more times than you’d think.
-Read this post to find out why!
+A headlamp is an essential item in your backpacking checklist that comes in handy more than you’d think.

-A sleeping bag liner is also important because it not only allows you to use your own sheets in poorly cleaned accommodation but some budget hostels may not provide sheets.
-Unless you’re staying at boutique hostels or nice hotels, these are five reasons you should travel with a sleeping bag liner.
+A sleeping bag liner is important because it means you always have clean sheets, even in a not-so-clean hostel.
+In fact, budget hostels may not provide sheets at all!
+Unless you’re staying at boutique hostels or nice hotels, these are 5 reasons you should travel with a sleeping bag liner.